infinum/ngx-form-object/docusaurus/docs/guides/saving-forms.md

 This method gets a `FormStore` instance as an argument and it should return an observable of the same class.

-One example how you could use this hook is to save model relationships after the original model is saved.
+An example how this hook could be used is to save model relationships after the original model is saved.

 ```ts title="user.form-object.ts"
 afterSave(user: User, userForm: UserFormStore): Observable<User> {